 Geospatial indexes let you store coordinates and search for them.
-This data structure is useful for finding nearby points within a given radius or bounding box.
+This data structure is useful for finding nearby points within a given radius, bounding box, or polygon shaped area.

 Basic commands

-• GEOSEARCH returns locations with a given radius or a bounding box.
+returns locations with a given radius, bounding box, or polygon shaped area.

 See the complete list of geospatial index commands.